-For additional information on the support offered to international students, visit the Office of International Student and Scholar Services.
+For additional information on the support offered to international students, visit the Office of Global Education's website.

 In addition to completing the standard requirements for the application process, international students looking to study on-campus will also have to submit the following:

 - Certificate of finances/scholarship letter.
 You are encouraged to submit a letter or statement from a bank listing the required amount of assured financial support necessary.